4GeeksAcademy/finalprojectdeploymentDianaM/README.md

 <br>

- * **OPEN AI CLLIP (Contrastive Language-Image Pre-training) MODEL** -  [Learning Transferable Visual Models From Natural Language Supervision](https://arxiv.org/abs/2103.00020) - [Vision Transformer Base Batch 32](https://huggingface.co/docs/transformers/model_doc/vit) Since clearly Yolo11n.pt wasn't performing well in the single image test prediction and thus for our main business purpose (Restoration business discovery based on food product single image analysis and classification), we decide to switch to another LLM model and we trained OPEN AI CLIP model using 2 class prompts with quite better metrics in just the 1s training round.
+ * **OPEN AI CLIP (Contrastive Language-Image Pre-training) MODEL** -  [Learning Transferable Visual Models From Natural Language Supervision](https://arxiv.org/abs/2103.00020) - [Vision Transformer Base Batch 32](https://huggingface.co/docs/transformers/model_doc/vit) Since clearly Yolo11n.pt wasn't performing well in the single image test prediction and thus for our main business purpose (Restoration business discovery based on food product single image analysis and classification), we decide to switch to another LLM model and we trained OPEN AI CLIP model using 2 class prompts with quite better metrics in just the 1s training round.
  * **WHY DID WE SWITCHED TO CLIP?**
  * **ZERO-SHORT SUPER POWERS:** REALLY GOOD at differentiating objects it hadn't been trained to classify.
 This is, to correctly classify croissants as "not bread" and bagels as
  "bread" even though it hasn't “seen” those specific types before.
 This is exactly the capability we need for the 1st level of distinction (does the image belongs to the desired food